quicbit-js/qb-standard/readme.md

 ### qb-standard-90

-qb-standard but with lower test thresholds
+qb-standard with lower test thresholds.
+For applications that are not shared as libraries, a lower testing standard might be more commercial and practical.

     90%                              OK                           (green)
     Below 90%                        Caution - missing coverage   (yellow)